elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 #### Problem

-This anti-pattern refers to a function that does not validate its parameters and propagates it to other functions, which can produce internal unexpected behavior.
+This anti-pattern refers to a function that does not validate its parameters and propagates them to other functions, which can produce internal unexpected behavior.
 When an error is raised inside a function due to an invalid parameter value, it can be confusing for developers and make it harder to locate and fix the error.

 #### Example